Tsinghua University – University of Amsterdam Joint Research Centre for Logic

 Contributed Papers

 We invite submissions of 2-page abstracts (including references) on any of the broad themes related to the connectives in logic and language as suggested above.
-After a review procedure, authors of accepted abstracts will have the opportunity to present their papers at the workshop.
-After the workshop, a volume of full papers (properly refereed) will be published.
+After a review procedure, authors of accepted papers will be invited to present them at the workshop, either as a contributed talk or in the poster session.
+The poster session is intended to provide an informal setting for discussion and to encourage participation from early-career researchers and students.
+After the workshop, a volume of full papers (properly refereed) will be published in the Springer LNCS – FoLLI series.
 Details on submission of full papers will follow.

 Important dates